aifakrul/Plant-Disease-Detection/README.md

 # Project Details:

-# Identify diseases of below plants using convolutional neural networks (CNN), transfer learning strategy and multilevel classifications.
+# Identify 20 deadly diseases of Apple, Grape, Maize, Potato and Tomato using convolutional neural networks (CNN), transfer learning and multilevel classifications.

-# Apple-  3 Deadly diseases

-# Grape-  3 Deadly diseases

-# Maize-  3 Deadly diseases

-# Potato- 2 Deadly diseases

-# Tomato- 9 Deadly diseases

 # The git will show you:

 # Batch Processing Pipeline: How to process millions of images to train your model.

 # Transfer Learning Strategy: How to use transfer learning to develop your AI model to solve advanced computer vision problems.

-# Multilevel Classificaiton: A classic example of multi-level classifications.
+# Multilevel Classificaiton: A classic example/practical step by step guide for multi-level classifications.

 # How to use:  MobileNetV2, ResNet50V2, ResNet101V2, ResNet152V2, Xception, VGG16, VGG19, InceptionResNetV2 and InceptionV3